EuroProofNet/europroofnet.github.io/_pages/MCLP/meeting.md

 - [Jørgen Villadsen](https://people.compute.dtu.dk/jovi/), Technical University of Denmark, Copenhagen, Denmark

-On Natural Deduction and Axioms for Propositional and First-Order Logic
+On Natural Deduction and Axioms for Propositional and First-Order Logic (Invited Talk)

 Abstract:
 We present a concise formalization in the proof assistant Isabelle/HOL of classical propositional and first-order logic, based on natural deduction and axioms, and where the completeness theorem hold for languages of arbitrary cardinalities.